 Garment Measurement Specification – Base of Garment Fit Technique

 Garment Measurement Specification is vital part in fashion design, pattern making and production.
 Apparel product development is a complex chronological process starting from tech pack design.
 And tech pack design is a systematic process that includes garment measurement specification.
 And this process is the backbone of getting a perfect fit sample for a style.
 In this post we are going to discuss the preparation of measurement spec sheet in detail and try to go deep in to it.
 Here we discuss garment measurement specification, its contents and preparation.
 As tech pack designer I will try to make it as simple as possible.
+Looking for ready to use fashion tech packs?
+Visit our tech pack template store.
 If in case you have more doubts please feel free to ask the questions on the comment section.
 I will be answering your queries and try to give the answer as clear as possible.

 What is Garment Measurement Specification?

 When a pattern master prepares a garment pattern, he does not make it by seeing the style flat sketch.
 He also refers to the measurements given to him through garment spec sheet.
 The spec sheet contains measurements that pattern master follows to draft the pattern.
 The spec sheet is a table which contains the measurements along with a guideline.
 Please see below an example of a Garment Measurement Specification.
 As you can see in the left side there is A, B, C, and D in the First column.
 These are the indicators you also see on the guideline marked in Color.
 Also the double arrow line indicates the starting and end point how you should measure.
 The 2nd column refers to the name / explanation of that particular measurement point.
 The Rows after that represents the measurement for one size like XS, S, M or L etc.